AtleSkaanes/Programming-notes/cpp/General c++ notes.md

 | double      | 4 ***OR*** 8  | 31 ***OR*** 63  | up to 15 decimal points of accuracy                  |
 | long double | 8 ***OR*** 16 | 63 ***OR*** 127 | Many points of accuracy                                                     |

-The sizes of the diffrent types are very compiler individual.
+The sizes of the different types are very compiler individual.
 But the size is easily found via this line of code: ```
 ```cpp
 sizeof(typename);
 ```
 ### Arrays
-If you need a large quantity of variables and you don't want to store them like this:
+If you need a large quantity of variables, and you don't want to store them like this:
 ```cpp
 int var1;
 int var2;